bluwy/svelte-fast-dimension/README.md

 Fast [dimension bindings](https://svelte.dev/tutorial/dimensions) using ResizeObserver.

+> [!NOTE]
+> This package is no longer needed if you're using Svelte 5 as it now uses `ResizeObserver` itself.

-**Why?** Svelte currently uses an iframe technique to measure dimensions so it works in older browsers.
+**Why?** Svelte 3 & 4 used an iframe technique to measure dimensions so it works in older browsers.
 However, creating multiple iframes has a big performance impact and sometimes [quirkiness](https://github.com/sveltejs/svelte/issues/4776).
-If your target browsers support [ResizeObserver](https://caniuse.com/resizeobserver), this can significantly improve dimension binding performance.
+If you already target browsers that support [ResizeObserver](https://caniuse.com/resizeobserver), this can significantly improve dimension binding performance.

 ## Installation